 Click the link above News & Announcements to go to our station and choose the show you wish to hear.

-CCVIP Offering online self-paced courses through CANnect
+CCVIP Offering FREE online self-paced courses through CANnect

 We are proud to announce our collaboration with CANnect to offer accessible online learning for people with vision impairments.